Web Source

 etc.

-Hint: If you need to detail specific characteristics of your Web Source (like its programming language etc), check whether an appropriate profile exists and otherwise contact the Geovistory team to help you out.
+Hint: If you need to detail specific characteristics of your Web Source (like its programming language etc), check whether an appropriate exists and otherwise contact the Geovistory team to help you out.

 In this section, learn by example how to add a Web source.